Assyrian conquest of Egypt: Second campaign against Tantamani (663 BCE)

 A prophecy in the Book of Isaiah refers to the sack as well:

 Just as my servant Isaiah has gone stripped and barefoot for three years, as a sign and portent against Egypt and Cush, so the king of Assyria will lead away stripped and barefoot the Egyptian captives and Cushite exiles, young and old, with buttocks bared—to Egypt's shame.
 Those who trusted in Cush and boasted in Egypt will be dismayed and put to shame.

-The Assyrian reconquest effectively ended Nubian control over Egypt although Tantamani's authority was still recognised in Upper Egypt until his 8th Year in 656 BCE when Psamtik I's navy peacefully took control of Thebes and effectively unified all of Egypt.
+The Assyrian reconquest effectively ended Nubian control over Egypt, although Tantamani's authority was still recognized in Upper Egypt until his 8th Year in 656 BCE, when Psamtik I's navy peacefully took control of Thebes and effectively unified all of Egypt.
 These events marked the start of the Twenty-sixth Dynasty of Egypt.

-Egyptian-themed artifacts in Assyria (not of Egyptian origin)

-Various artifacts depicting Egyptian pharaohs, deities or persons have been found in Nimrud, and dated to the Neo-Assyrian period, 9th-7th centuries BCE.

-Carved ivory panel showing young Egyptian pharaohs flanking a lotus stem and flowers.
-From Nimrud, Iraq.
-Iraq Museum, Baghdad.

-Carved ivory panel showing young Egyptian men flanking lotus stem and flowers.
-From Nimrud, Iraq.
-Iraq Museum.

-Carved ivory panel showing young bearded Egyptian men flanking lotus stem and flowers.
-From Nimrud, Iraq.
-Iraq Museum.